reactseals/renative-template-chat/README.md

 ...

 ?
-What template to use? => 'renative-template-chat'
+What template to use? => '@reactseals/renative-template-chat'

 ```
 ---